Saudis confirm journalist Jamal Khashoggi was killed inside consulate - Eighteen persons held as suspects

-The overnight announcement in Saudi State media also said a royal court advisor close to Saudi Crown Prince Mohammed bin Salman was fired along with three leaders in the kingdom’s intelligence services and other officials.
-Saudi King Salman also had a plan to restructure the kingdom’s intelligence services.
+The overnight announcement in Saudi state media also said that a royal court adviser close to Saudi Crown Prince Mohammed bin Salman was fired along with three leaders in the kingdom's intelligence services and other officials.
+Saudi King Salman also had a plan to restructure the kingdom's intelligence services.

 The statement contradicts reports by pro-government media in Turkey, which have published surveillance video and other material suggesting that Khashoggi was killed by an assassination squad with ties to Saudi Crown Prince Mohammed bin Salman.